 During each transaction, the [undercover officer] transferred BTC to Goklu’s cryptocurrency wallet, after which the defendant retained a seven or eight percent commission fee and provided the [undercover officer] with the remaining amount in cash.”

 Evidence at Goklu’s trial revealed that he was also illicitly laundering Bitcoin for other entities as well.

 As stated by United States Attorney Breon Peace,

 “The defendant offered his customers the ability to launder their criminal proceeds, remain anonymous and conceal where their Bitcoin was coming from so they could continue to engage in drug trafficking and other crimes while avoiding law enforcement detection.

-With today’s verdict, Goklu’s illicit business of converting money from one form to another without a required license has been shut down and the defendant has been convicted for his crimes.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+With today’s verdict, Goklu’s illicit business of converting money from one form to another without a required license has been shut down and the defendant has been convicted for his crimes.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action

 Follow us on Twitter, Facebook and Telegram